Search Menu

 Aly Tyler/Getty Images Plus via Getty Images

 Never use time-release capsules for dogs, as capsules are absorbed differently in dogs than in humans and may affect your dog’s dosage.
 They may also break open when chewed and deliver too much medication at one time, putting your dog at risk of an overdose.
-Your veterinarian can prescribe diphenhydramine capsules for dogs.
+Your veterinarian can prescribe diphenhydramine tablets for dogs.

 It’s best to avoid using liquid Benadryl if it contains sodium, which can cause other side effects.
 Also, avoid any form of Benadryl that contains alcohol.
 Your vet can prescribe diphenhydramine liquid for dogs.